pupil-labs/pupil-community/README.md

 - [Pupil Middleman](https://github.com/mtaung/pupil_middleman#pupil-middleman) - A middleman client written in Python.
 This client can be used to interface with Pupil Capture and other sytems and languages that do not natively support ZeroMQ.
 - [Surface OSC Bridge](https://github.com/papr/pupil-helpers/tree/oscbridge/pupil_remote/OSC_Python) - Redirects
 surface data using the [`OSC` protocol](http://opensoundcontrol.org/introduction-osc).
+- [extract_diameter.py](https://gist.github.com/papr/743784a4510a95d6f462970bd1c23972) - Extract 2d and 3d (if available) pupil diameters for a set of given recordings
 - [batchExportPupilLabs](https://github.com/tombullock/batchExportPupilLabs) - Batch exports prercorded data as csv for a set of given recordings

 ## Demo Videos